-Growth Area 1: Development Areas 2, 4,5, and 6A

-Growth Area 2: Development Areas 1 and 3. [see specific objective H27]

-Growth Area 3: Development Areas 6B, 7 and 8.
+Growth Area 1: Development Areas 2, 4, 5, and 6A; Growth Area 2: Development Areas 1 and 3. (see specific objective H27); Growth Area 3: Development Areas 6B, 7 and 8.

+Refer to Maps 7.1 & 7.2

 The Planning Scheme has successfully promoted and facilitated the significant front-loading of key infrastructure elements, most notably, the internal road network and sustainable transport infrastructure, along with the construction of the three significant public parks (Tully, Ticknick and Beckett).
 Accordingly, it is appropriate at this juncture to allow for the potential to bring forward housing delivery across the Scheme.